kateb201/smart_transport_DE_Project/README.md

 ### 4. Querying the data with Athena
 * Use the AWS Athena console to write and execute SQL queries on the processed data.

-### 5. Visualizing Data with Looker
-* Access the Looker dashboard to visualize and derive insights from the data queried in Athena.

 ## Project Structure
 ```bash